-All homework must be turned in on the date due, prior to the start of class, in order to receive full credit.
-For each day that homework or experiment lab is late a 15% deduction will occur (classroom or clinical days).
-If you are absent on a quiz or test day the quiz or test must be made up on the first day back to clinical or class depending on which comes first.
-For each day the quiz or test is not made up (after returning to school) a 5% deduction will be applied to final quiz or test grade.
-A comprehensive final will be given which constitutes the remaining 25% of the final grade.
+All homework must be completed on the date due, prior to the start of class to receive full credit.
+If you fail to complete your homework on time, you can get 50% if it is completed within 24 hours of the due date & time.
+After the 24-hour mark, you will receive a "0" grade for that homework assignment.
+If you are absent on a test day, test must be made up on the first day back to clinical or class depending on which comes first.
+For each day the test is not made up (after returning to school) a 10% deduction will be applied to final quiz or test grade.
+A comprehensive final will be given which constitutes the remaining 30% of the final grade.
 Grades can be checked online on Canvas.

-The following is a breakdown of the grading method:
+Participation/Attendance 10%

-Homework = 20%
+Homework 20%

-Tests = 45%
+Tests 40%

-Comprehensive Final = 35%
+Comprehensive Final 30%